The 2026 issue of Rice Engineering and Computing Magazine is here!

 Global by Design: The iSEED Experience

-For Rice engineering students, innovation doesn’t just happen in the lab — it happens in communities around the world.
+For our engineers, innovation doesn’t just happen in the lab — it happens in communities around the world.

 Throughline